gvwilson/fiction/in-heck/index.md

 and anyway,
 nobody was paying them the least bit of attention.
-Half the children were either pretending to throw fireballs at each other, while the others were speculating on how many people the Prosecutors had killed had found sticks and were waving them around like batons.
+Half the children were either pretending to throw fireballs at each other, while the others were speculating on how many people the Regulators had killed had found sticks and were waving them around like batons.
 "Somebody's gonna stick somebody in the eye," he observed.